mrhamedani/Django-social-network-Intermediate-project/README.md

-# This A shop Project that is been createy By python
+# This social network Project that is been createy By python

 **Features**